home icon work icon education icon city icon

 It is important to know that the levels of salt we are used to are an acquired taste.
 The saltier the food we get used to eating, the more salt we’ll want to consume.

-But like many other substances – different dosagesamounts have a different effect and what benefits the body in certain quantities – might cause damage in bigger quantities.
+But like many other substances – different amounts have a different effect and what benefits the body in certain quantities – might cause damage in bigger quantities.
 Excessive sodium intake is linked to a long list of cases of many chronic diseases and even some cancers, which can be fatal.

 How much salt is recommended?